-“All of these changes are well known.
-There are only few issues that need to be studied.
+"All of these changes are well known.
+There are only a few issues that need to be studied.
 For example, leachables from plastics can have some effect.
-That has to be studies.
-As far as I know we do not know exactly what can leach from plastics and what are the effects of these substances on our tissues.
+That has to study.
+As far as I know, we do not know exactly what can leach from plastics and what are the effects of these substances on our tissues.

-“The substances also appear to leach from plastic syringes into the fluid that contain, if they are stored for a long time.
-Some patients feel a stale, metallic or plastic taste in the mouth after injections, when compared to a freshly filled syringe.”
+"The substances also appear to leach from plastic syringes into the fluid, if they are stored for a long time.
+Some patients feel a stale, metallic, or plastic taste in the mouth after injections, when compared to a freshly filled syringe."